Explore our hard-wearing and stylish hard flooring ranges

 Working as a moisture barrier to stop damp rising from the subfloor, sponge rubber underlay is ideal for bathrooms and kitchens.
 It also works with underfloor heating, is foil-backed for insulation and reduces sound.

 Once you’ve picked your flooring, there are few more final touches to consider.
 Look for products that colour match the flooring for a neat, consistent finish.

-Thresholds are used whenever there’s a transition between flooring, or when the flooring of one room stops and another begins.
-They are long, thin strips that cover any gaps and if there’s a height difference between the two rooms they can help compensate.
+Flooring thresholds are used whenever there’s a transition between flooring or when the flooring of one room stops and another begins.
+They are long, thin strips that cover any gaps and can compensate for any height differences between adjoining rooms.
 Thresholds are available in wood-effect plastic, wood or metal and you won’t need any tools to fit them as they either clip into place or are self-adhesive.

-It pays to be careful when laying furniture directly onto wood flooring – over time the feet may leave indents or marks.
-To prevent this, use castor cups and felt pads.
-These help distribute the weight of the furniture, as well as stop sharp edges catching on the floor, and therefore help prevent damage.
+It pays to be careful when laying furniture directly onto wood flooring, as over time the feet may leave indents or marks.
+To prevent this, use castor cups, rubber feet or pad protectors.
+These help distribute the weight of the furniture, as well as stop sharp edges catching on the floor helping prevent damage.